capric98/LNMP/README.md

-Install MySQL function is not finished yet.
+Install MySQL function has not been finished yet.